Swetko/cse455-hw2/README.md

 ## 1.1 Compute the structure matrix ##

 Fill in `Image structure_matrix(const Image& im2, float sigma)` in `harris_image.cpp`.
 This will perform the first 3 steps of the algorithm: calculating derivatives, the corresponding measures, and the weighted sum of nearby derivative information.
 As discussed in class, this weighted sum can be easily computed with a Gaussian blur.
+For gradients use the sobel filters (slightly smoothed versions of the regular -101 filter).
+It is true that we don't have to do that but please for this exercise do it, so it can match the output provided.

 ### 1.1b Make a fast smoother ###